edlangjr/other-feature-workspace/README.md

 ## Terminology

 **Feature** - A specific domain of functionality.
-This could be a Blog, a shopping cart, or an image catalog, to naame a few possibilities
+This could be a Blog, a shopping cart, or an image catalog, to name a few possibilities

 **Micro Front-End** - A web site dedicated to executing a specific feature and only that, passing control to another Micro Front-End in order to perform a different domain of functionality.